mouse-reeve/kyranides/04_book_2.md

 so much will the Patient's Spleen waste.
-And the Spleen of a Kid drunk _heals them that are bitten by Serpents;_ And the Rennet of it drank, or eaten roasted, _cures the Bloudy
+And the Spleen of a Kid drunk _heals them that are bitten by Serpents;_ And the Rennet of it drank, or eaten roasted, _cures the Bloody
 Flux_: And boyled with Galls and Olives and eaten, _it stops the Flux of the Belly._ And the Spleen of this Creature roasted and eaten,